txt/ase23/docs/intro.md

 - If you don't reflect on how to use software to make better choices, are you making worse software [^1].

-For example, are the choices (and consequences of those choices) inside a nearest neighbor classifier.
-Suppose those classifier is about "who gets selected for  months of body-destroying chemotherapy and its associated nausea and wretchedness?".
+For example, here are the choices (and consequences of those choices) inside a nearest neighbor classifier.
+Suppose this classifier is about "who gets selected for  months of body-destroying chemotherapy and its associated nausea and wretchedness?".
 Which choice would you want?
 And if we just optimized for accuracy, would we find that choice?